PYyu6/Team17-HTG2021/README.md

 for homeless people across Canada.
 It is our hope that our app can get homeless people the help they need to escape the streets.

+Note: This is an MVP, not a finished product

+### Technologies:
+Twillio - SMS Support
+Dialogflow - Chatbot
+Heroku - Backend Hosting

 ### Contributors:
 * Julia Tu
 * Peiyu Yu